funkensturm/ember-local-storage/README.md

 It ships with an ember-data adapter that works almost the same as the new JSONAPIAdapter with some relationship sugar added.

 The idea was taken from Tom Dale's gist [Ember Array that writes every change to localStorage](https://gist.github.com/tomdale/11360257) and extended to objects.
+The `storageFor` API was inspired by [Ember State Services](https://github.com/stefanpenner/ember-state-services).

 ## Installation